FlowFuse/website/src/handbook/company/security/index.md

 # Security

-To ensure the safety and security of our company, employees and customers, FlowForge maintains a set of security policies that we all must follow.
+To ensure the safety and security of our company, employees, and customers, FlowForge maintains a set of security policies that we all must follow.

 It is important that every takes the time to understand their own responsibilities